alistairgeorge/cybersecurity/README.md

 #### Command Line Basics
 ### 4. Cybersecurity Fundamentals
 #### Encryption

+Data Encryption is a method of preserving data confidentiality by transforming it into ciphertext, which can only be decoded using a unique decryption key produced at the time of the encryption or before it.
+The conversion of plaintext into ciphertext is known as encryption.

+Key Objective of Encryption Data
+- Confidentiality: Encryption ensures that only authorized parties can get access to data and recognize the information.
+- Data Integrity: Encryption can also provide data integrity by making sure that the encrypted data remains unchanged during transmission.
+Any unauthorized changes to the encrypted information will render it undecipherable or will fail integrity checks.
+- Authentication: Encryption may be used as part of authentication mechanisms to verify the identification of the communication party.
+- Non-Repudiation: Through encryption, events can make sure that they cannot deny their involvement in growing or sending a selected piece of data.

+The significance of encryption cannot be overstated in any way.
+Even though your data is stored in a standard infrastructure, it is still possible for it to be hacked.
+There’s always the chance that data will be compromised, but with data encryption, your information will be much more secure.
+Consider it this way for a moment.
+If your data is stored in a secure system, encrypting it before sending it out will keep it safe.
 #### Firewalls

+A firewall is a network security device, either hardware or software-based, which monitors all incoming and outgoing traffic and based on a defined set of security rules accepts, rejects, or drops that specific traffic.

+- Accept: allow the traffic
+- Reject: block the traffic but reply with an “unreachable error”
+- Drop: block the traffic with no reply

+ Firewalls typically welcome incoming connections that are allowed to access a network.
+The security systems will allow or block data packets based on existing security rules.
+Firewalls build checkpoints that filter web traffic.
+These systems let you review and act upon rogue network traffic before the attacked network experiences any adverse effects.

+With a dependable firewall in place, only trusted sources and IP addresses can access your client’s systems.
+Some firewalls can also monitor audit logs to find connections and traffic that have gotten through.

+Use firewalls to gate the borders of private networks and the host devices.
+Ensure that you include robust firewalls when setting up user access controls.
+You can set up these barriers on user computers or dedicated computers on the network.

 #### Antivirus

+Antivirus software (antivirus program) is a security program designed to prevent, detect, search and remove viruses and other types of malware from computers, networks and other devices.
+It is typically installed on a computer as a proactive approach to cybersecurity, an antivirus program can help mitigate a variety of cyber threats, including keyloggers, browser hijackers, Trojan horses, worms, rootkits, spyware, adware, botnets, phishing attempts and ransomware attacks.

+Antivirus software typically runs as a background process, scanning computers, servers or mobile devices to detect and restrict the spread of malware.
+Many antivirus software programs include real-time threat detection and protection to guard against potential vulnerabilities and perform system scans that monitor device and system files, looking for possible risks.

+Antivirus software usually performs the following basic functions:
+- Scans directories or specific files against a library of known malicious signatures to detect abnormal patterns indicating the presence of malicious software.
+- Enables users to schedule scans so they run automatically.
+- Lets users initiate new scans at any time.
+- Removes any malicious software it detects either automatically in the background or notifies users of infections and prompts them to clean the files.
+- To scan systems comprehensively, antivirus software must generally be given privileged access to the entire system.
+This makes antivirus software itself a common target for attackers, and researchers have discovered remote code execution and other serious vulnerabilities in antivirus software products in recent years.
 #### IDS/IPS
+**IDS**:A system called an intrusion detection system (IDS) observes network traffic for malicious transactions and sends immediate alerts when it is observed.
+It is software that checks a network or system for malicious activities or policy violations.
+Each illegal activity or violation is often recorded either centrally using an SIEM system or notified to an administration.
+IDS monitors a network or system for malicious activity and protects a computer network from unauthorized access from users, including perhaps insiders.
+The intrusion detector learning task is to build a predictive model (i.e. a classifier) capable of distinguishing between ‘bad connections’ (intrusion/attacks) and ‘good (normal) connections’.

+An IDS (Intrusion Detection System) monitors the traffic on a computer network to detect any suspicious activity.
+It analyzes the data flowing through the network to look for patterns and signs of abnormal behavior.
+The IDS compares the network activity to a set of predefined rules and patterns to identify any activity that might indicate an attack or intrusion.
+If the IDS detects something that matches one of these rules or patterns, it sends an alert to the system administrator.
+The system administrator can then investigate the alert and take action to prevent any damage or further intrusion.

+**IPS**: Intrusion Prevention System is also known as Intrusion Detection and Prevention System.
+It is a network security application that monitors network or system activities for malicious activity.
+Major functions of intrusion prevention systems are to identify malicious activity, collect information about this activity, report it and attempt to block or stop it.

+IPS typically record information related to observed events, notify security administrators of important observed events and produce reports.
+Many IPS can also respond to a detected threat by attempting to prevent it from succeeding.
+They use various response techniques, which involve the IPS stopping the attack itself, changing the security environment or changing the attack’s content.

+**Comparison:**

+Intrusion prevention systems are contemplated as augmentation of Intrusion Detection Systems (IDS) because both IPS and IDS operate network traffic and system activities for malicious activity.
+When IDS detects intrusion it only alerts network administration while Intrusion Prevention System(IPS) blocks the malicious packets before it reaches to destination.

 ### 5. Programming Languages
 #### Python
 #### JavaScript